Brownbear2710/debug-template/README.md

 A `C++` header file to easily print the variables with one function.

 ## How to use
-download the `Dbug.h` file and place it in the desired folder.
+Download the `Dbug.h` file and place it in the desired folder.
 Include `Dbug.h` in the file where you want to use it.
-If you want to print a variable `v`, write `dbg(v)` where you want to print it. <br>
+If you want to print a variable `v`, write `dbg(v)` where you want to print it.
+The variable will be printed in `stderr` buffer. <br>
 <b>Sample Code:</b><br>

 ```cpp